arthurgaudron/arthurgaudron.github.io/presentations/drones-emerging-tech/drones-emerging-tech.md

 ## Emergence and spread of an innovation
 - DDM is limited to tasks such as prototyping, “soft tooling,” and the on-demand production of customized and spare parts due to high costs

-- Drones are used in experimentations and in production : oil platforms inspection (Shell), medical products delivery (Zipline), continual inventory control in its warehouses (IKEA)
+- Drones are used in experimentations and in production : oil platforms inspection (Shell), medical product delivery (Zipline), continual inventory control in its warehouses (IKEA)

-# Theoritical framework
+# Theoretical framework

 ## Advanced manufacturing technology (AMT)

-"AMT, which could “control, track, or monitor manufacturing activities, either directly or indirectly” (Boyer et al., 1997, p.
-332)"
+- Control, track, or monitor manufacturing activities, either directly or indirectly (Boyer et al., 1997, p.
+332)

+- The challenge is not assessing the benefits of an AMT

-"A key theme in the AMT literature (e.g., Jaikumar, 1986; Meredith, 1987; Upton, 1995) was that the challenge of realizing benefits was not a problem “in the technology itself, even though it is new and unstable” (Hayes & Jaikumar, 1991, p.
-170) but, instead, was determined by the appropriateness of associated decisions and processes—primarily in terms of the technologies' fit or match with a range of internal and external contingencies."
+- It is about "the appropriateness of associated decisions and processes—primarily in terms of the technologies' fit or match with a range of internal and external contingencies."

 ## Three types of fits in the classic AMT literature.